opensafely-core/actions-registry/uv-recipes-readme.md

 ## Recipe readmes

 ### `just virtualenv` recipe
-This recipe assumes that `DEFAULT_PYTHON` in the justfile and the contents of `.python-version` are in sync.

 As before, the recipe respects the `PYTHON_VERSION` environment variable, if set.

 The recipe will look for the specified python version.
 If not found, `uv` will install its managed version.